chaos-genius/chaosgenius-docs/docs/Alerts/Add_Alerts/add_KPI_alert.md

 -   **Message Body**: This is the message you want accompanied when the alert is sent to you.

+-   **Include Alerts By Dimensions**: If enabled, alerts will be sent for sub-dimensional anomalies too.
+This setting does *not* affect "reasons for change" for overall anomalies.

 -   **Select Channel**: Channel on which you want to receive the alert at.
 Currently you can choose between either :

     -   Email: You can add recipient emails.
 Press enter after typing an email to add it to the list.